There is a story that often does the rounds of motivational seminars:

 I am not sure I can, but maybe we move closer with this:

-Pretty much everything that you need to become an effective trainer can be learnt.
+You can learn everything you need to be an effective trainer.
 You can learn techniques; you can learn structures; you can learn teaching theories.
 However, the one thing we cannot teach you is compassion.
 Unless you genuinely care about the well-being of other people, you probably should not become a trainer.

 Therefore maybe it all comes down to this: Being an exceptional trainer starts from: